DDI-TU-Dresden/thonny-wiki/mac.rst

 .. image:: https://bitbucket.org/repo/gXnbod/images/3178666057-Screen%20Shot%202015-11-26%20at%2011.55.30.png
    :alt: Screen Shot 2015-11-26 at 11.55.30.png

 Drag the icon to your Desktop or Applications folder.
-This will copy to your computer.
+This will copy Thonny to your computer.

 .. image:: https://bitbucket.org/repo/gXnbod/images/3987278567-Screen%20Shot%202015-11-26%20at%2012.02.09.png
    :alt: Screen Shot 2015-11-26 at 12.02.09.png